g-colon/physics1/index.markdown

 <!-- <h2 style="text-align:center;margin-top: 1rem; font-size:1.5rem; font-weight:bold; color: #828282">{{page.title}} </h2> -->

 <p style="padding-top:1em;"> <b> Course Description:</b> </p>
 <p style="margin-left:2%; padding-bottom:0.5em "> An introduction to the fundamental principles of physics with an emphasis in rigid-body mechanics.
-This course focusses on the classical theory of motion as understood using Newton’s laws and the conservation principles of energy and momentum.
+This course focuses on the classical theory of motion as understood using Newton’s laws and the conservation principles of energy and momentum.
 </p>
 <hr class="cdes">